songwentong/WTKit/README.md

 ```

 ## Table Model
-using Protocol oriented programming to describe UITableView as a Model,this will be more flexible,no class tree's constraint
+The abstract strategy for object-oriented development is used here, which is also the embodiment of the Model part in the MVC pattern.using Protocol oriented programming to describe UITableView as a Model,this will be more flexible,no class tree's constraint.
 ```
 //cell model
 public protocol UITableViewCellModel{
-    var reuseIdentifier:String{get set}
+    var reuseIdentifier: String{get set}
     var object: Any?{get set}
     var userInfo: [AnyHashable : Any]?{get set}
 }